poorolive51/crypto-forensics-tools/README.md

     YOUTUBE_API_KEY="YOUR_YOUTUBE_API_KEY"
     TRONSCAN_API_KEY="YOUR_TRONSCAN_API_KEY"
     ```
-    Replace `"YOUR_YOUTUBE_API_KEY"` and `"YOUR_TRONSCAN_API_KEY"` with your actual API keys.
+    **Important:** Remember to never commit your `.env` file to version control, as it contains sensitive API keys.

 ## Project Workflow and Usage

-This project follows a three-step process to identify and analyze scammer activity:
+This project follows a three-step process to identify and analyze scammer activity.
+All scripts now use Python's `logging` module for output, providing more structured information.

 ### Step 1: Search YouTube for Scammer Comments with Seed Phrases